N2O, potent greenhouse gas and ozone depleting substance

 - exploits the N2O ν3 asymmetric stretch vibration mode around 2200 cm-1 (4.5 µm) - selected spectral micro-windows only minimally affected by absorption from other atmospheric gases

-- produces vertical profiles of N2O concentration between 800 and 80hPa, from which a partial column can be calculated.
+- produces vertical profiles of N2O concentration between the surface and 80hPa, from which a partial column can be calculated.

 N2O data

-In the meantime, data can be obtained through personal request.
+In the mean time, data can be obtained from the contact below.

 Contact: Sophie Vandenbussche